3 Court House Drive, Central Islip, NY

 Location of restrooms: on main concourse

-Type of restroom: multi-stall, handicapped-accessible and a single-occupancy, handicapped-accessible, family restroom near Customer Service booth
+Type of restroom: multi-stall, with an accessible stall, and a single-occupancy, accessible, family restroom near Customer Service booth

 Ease of entry and exit: easy